readthis-io/readthis.io/blog/llms-as-rubber-ducks/index.md

 After months of refining my approach, I've developed three fundamental rules:

 1. **Never Ask for Direct Solutions**

 Instead of "How do I implement X?", I ask "What should I consider when implementing X?" or "What are the potential pitfalls of approach Y?"

 2. **Use LLMs as Thought Partners**

 I discuss architecture, debate trade-offs, and explore edge cases.
 The implementation remains my responsibility.

 3. **Different Models for Different Conversations**

    Not all LLMs are created equal.
-I've found that each model has its own "personality" and strengths.
-Some are better at deep technical discussions, others excel at spotting patterns in code, and some are particularly good at architectural thinking.

    The key is understanding these differences.
 For example: